Khudi: Concept of Khudi

 And become known as the champion of a new spirit;

 Take a draught of love’s pure wine.

 Strike the chords of thine heart and rouse of tumultuous strain.

-Here Iqbal has given a clue to the reader that the pathway to the realization of the self is demanding and it calls for a life of action and love.
+Here Iqbal has given a clue to the reader that the pathway to the realisation of the self is demanding and it calls for a life of action and love.
 Iqbal also explains it in the introductory note to The Secrets of the Self:

 Personality is a state of tension and can continue only if that state is maintained, if the state of tension is not maintained, relaxation will ensue, that which tends to maintain the state of tension tends to make us immortal.
 He has firm faith in the hidden potentiality of the self.
 Using beautiful similes he poses a deep-seated faith in the expansion of the self: